Kanaricc/chinopie/README.md

 # Chino Pie

 A python implementation of Chino.
-I think it is time to make Chino python first.
+I think it is time to make Chino python-first.

 ## Under Construction